Traditional Belgian Food in Brussels: 17 Must-Eats!

 Waffle Foodtruck

-Of course, you can’t leave Brussels without having 1 waffle (or many more as in my case)!
+Of course, you can’t leave Brussels without having one waffle (or many more as in my case)!
+It is undoubtedly one of the most traditional Belgian food in Brussels.

+The ones from Brussels are thin, with yeast-leavened batter, which makes them lighter.
 The waffles from Liège have a batter that is similar to bread dough.

-Chunks of sugar are hidden inside the dough of Liege waffles which caramelize with the heat and give the waffle its golden color.
+Chunks of sugar are hidden inside the dough of Liege waffles, which caramelize with the heat and give the waffle its golden color.

-Whereas every Bruxellois might have its favorite spot to get the best waffles in town, I really like to get mine at the little yellow food trucks.
+Whereas, every Bruxellois might have its favorite spot to get the best waffles in town, I really like to get mine at the little yellow food trucks.

 If you have a sweet tooth and want to know where to eat traditional Belgian food in Brussels, you can’t go wrong with a food truck!

 These food trucks are definitely among the best Belgian restaurants in Brussels.
+To whet your appetite, you can smell them miles away!

 7. Meatballs (at “Balls&Glory”)